Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 Remember, our function takes a 32-byte `seed` as input, so we can use it to generate a BIP-32 extended private key (master key) from which all other keys will be derived!

-To do this, we can leverage the `Xpriv` type, provided by the `bip32` crate in rust-bitcoin.
-Since the derivation path will depend on the network type, we'll need to pass 'network' the `new_master` function, available on the `Xpriv` type.
+To do this, we'll leverage the `Xpriv` type, provided by the `bip32` module in rust-bitcoin.
+Since extended keys include network-specific version bytes in their serialization, we'll need to pass `network` to the `new_master` function available on the `Xpriv` type.

 This function will return a `Result` type, so we'll need to unwrap it before we can use it.
 In a robust application, we will want to handle this error more precisely.